Wasserstein Flow Matching: Generative modeling over families of distributions: Results

 \subsubsection{Toy Datasets}

-As a first test, we design a dataset of Gaussians centered on a spiral (\cref{fig:bw_spirals}).
+As a first test, we design a dataset of Gaussians centered on a spiral; See Figures \ref{fig:bw_spirals} \& \ref{fig:bw_spirals_8}.
 When there were only few samples, only Riemannian BW-FM reconstructed the data, despite other benchmark methods following identical training regimes.
-On the complete 128-sample dataset, BW-FM not only reconstructs the training data, but generalizes and synthesizes novel Gaussians whose means lie on the spiral with the correct covariance profile.
+On the complete 128-sample dataset, generalizes beyond the training data and synthesizes novel Gaussians lying on the spiral.
 BW-FM shares this generalization feature with standard FM, and is able to learn the structure underlying the measure from the training data.